 NOTE: This guide applies to Windows 10 and Windows 11.
 I assume you already have a printer installed and configured on your PC.
 If you need help installing a printer, check these guides first: How to install a wireless printer in your Wi-Fi network or How to add a local printer on your Windows computer using a USB cable.

-This method works both in desktop programs and apps from the Microsoft Store.
-In the app that you want to use, open what you want to print and press CTRL + P on your keyboard.
+This method usually works both in desktop programs and apps from the Microsoft Store.
+In any application, open what you want to print and press CTRL + P on your keyboard.

-Many desktop apps have a File menu.
-It usually includes a Print option if the app that you are using is designed to print.
-If you want to print from such an app, click or tap File, and then select Print.
+Most desktop apps have a File menu.
+It usually includes a Print option if the app you’re using is designed to print.
+To print from such an app, click or tap File and select Print.
 In the next screenshot, you can see an example of what this menu looks like in Adobe Reader: